 6 Fire-Resistant Roofing Materials for Your California Home

-If you have plans to build, remodel, or re-roof, consider the following fire-resistant products for your project.
+If you are planning to build, remodel, or re-roof your home, you should consider the following fire-resistant roofing materials.

 1. Asphalt Shingles